scp756-221/course-site/docs/a4/page.md

 | ``make -f gcp.mak start`` | create a GCP GKE cluster |
 | ``make -f allclouds.mak`` | a convenient `ls -a` across all three clouds |

-### 2.2 Start up clusters
+### 2.2 Creating a Cluster

-**To help with learning k8s, this exercise is built around a set of makefiles that wrap many long and verbose commands into convenient short snippets.
+**To help with learning k8s, this assignment is built around a set of makefiles that wrap many long and verbose commands into convenient short snippets.
 Please study the makefiles (`*.mak`) and examine the commands therein to work out what's happening.
 You will need to understand these commands to effectively use Kubernetes here and in the term project.**

 #### 2.2.2 Cloud cluster